Main players in Slovenia's snap election - Journal du Cameroun

 – Marjan Sarec, the newcomer –

-Marjan Sarec, 40, was best known in Slovenia as a comedian and political satirist before launching himself as an “anti-system” politician.
+Marjan Sarec, 40, was best known in Slovenia as a comedian and political satirist before launching himself as an “anti-establishment” politician.

-In 2010 he won a surprise victory for mayor in the northern town of Kamnik on a left-leaning programme.
+In 2010 he unexpectedly won the mayoral race in the northern town of Kamnik, on a left-leaning programme.

 However, he began to tire of the limits placed on local authorities by the central government and in 2017 ran for president to advance his agenda.

-After his narrow defeat to incumbent Borut Pahor, Sarec announced his LMS party would run for parliament.
+After his narrow defeat to incumbent Borut Pahor, Sarec announced his LMS (Marjan Sarec List) party would run for parliament.

 “We’ve started work on many issues and I’m not the sort of man to sulk at home with his arms crossed and just complain,” he said.